mlcommons/policies/RESULTS_GUIDELINES.md

 ## Comparisons based on secondary or derived metrics must be explicit

 Each MLPerf benchmark or scenario has a primary metric, for instance time-to-train for Training Image Classification, or queries/sec for the Server scenario of Inference Image Classification (Datacenter system type).
 Any comparison based on different or derived metric such as power rating, cost, model size/architecture, accuracy, etc. must make the basis for comparison clear in the text and in a footnote.
 Secondary and derived metrics must not be presented as official MLPerf metrics.
+Any comparison based on secondary or derived metric should always be accompanied by comparison of the primary metric as well.

-_Prestigious Research University has created a new neural network model called MagicEightBall that is 100% accurate for Top-1 image classification on the MLPerf v0.5 Training Open Division Image Classification benchmark using a cluster of 10 SmartChips running MLFramework v4.1 [1]._
+_Prestigious Research University has created a new neural network model called MagicEightBall that is 100% accurate for Top-1 image classification on the MLPerf v0.5 Training Open Division Image Classification benchmark using a cluster of 10 SmartChips running MLFramework v4.1 [1].
+MagicEightBall achieved a score of 20 minutes._

 _[1] Accuracy is not the primary metric of MLPerf.
 MLPerf name and logo are registered trademarks.
-See www.mlperf.org for more information._
+See www.mlcommons.org for more information._

 ## Violation Determination, Remedies, and Penalties

 Any MLCommons member may report a violation of Result Guidelines via email to the Executive Director & WG Chairs of appropriate benchmark.
 ED & WG chairs would inform potential violator and request remedial action.
 If ED, chairs, objector, and potential violator are unable to reach a mutually satisfactory conclusion, the issue can be raised in WG to seek resolution via WG vote.

-Possible remedial actions or penalties based on the degree of violation may include:
+A non-exhaustive list of possible remedial actions or penalties based on the degree of violation is noted below:
   1. Minor corrections to published materials in the form of marketing blog posts, journals, papers & other digital media
   2. If the violation was at a public event such as a conference, the committee may direct the violator to issue a public statement to correct claims in ways that conform to the guidelines
   3. The committee may issue a public statement citing the violation; suspend publication privileges or terminate license
   4. Continued failure to conform to these guidelines by a submitter may lead to marking the results as non-compliant in the results database permanently

 THE SERVICE AND SOFTWARE ARE PROVIDED TO YOU "AS IS" WITHOUT ANY WARRANTY OR IMPLIED WARRANTY.
 NEITHER MLCOMMONS NOR ITS PARENT, SUBSIDIARIES, OR AFFILIATES (“MLCOMMONS”) TAKE ANY RESPONSIBILITY FOR ANY DIFFICULTIES YOU MAY ENCOUNTER WITH THE SERVICE OR SOFTWARE.
-MLPERF DOES NOT WARRANT THAT THE FUNCTIONS CONTAINED IN THE SOFTWARE OR OTHER PRODUCTS WILL MEET YOUR REQUIREMENTS, OR THAT THE OPERATION OF THE SOFTWARE WILL BE UNINTERRUPTED OR ERROR-FREE, OR THAT DEFECTS IN THE SOFTWARE OR OTHER PRODUCTS WILL BE CORRECTED.
+MLCOMMONS DOES NOT WARRANT THAT THE FUNCTIONS CONTAINED IN THE SOFTWARE OR OTHER PRODUCTS WILL MEET YOUR REQUIREMENTS, OR THAT THE OPERATION OF THE SOFTWARE WILL BE UNINTERRUPTED OR ERROR-FREE, OR THAT DEFECTS IN THE SOFTWARE OR OTHER PRODUCTS WILL BE CORRECTED.
 NO ORAL OR WRITTEN INFORMATION, BENCHMARKS, BENCHMARK RESULTS, OR ADVICE GIVEN BY MLPERF (THE “MLCOMMONS CONTENT”) SHALL CREATE ANY WARRANTY.

 MLCOMMONS IS NOT RESPONSIBLE FOR ANY PRODUCTS YOU MAY CHOOSE TO PURCHASE OR CHOOSE NOT TO PURCHASE AS A RESULT OF THE MLPERF CONTENT.
 MLCOMMONS DISCLAIMS ANY AND ALL LOSS OR LIABILITY RELATED TO YOUR USE OF THE WEBSITE, THE MLCOMMONS CONTENT GIVEN TO YOU ON THE WEBSITE OR SOFTWARE FROM THE WEBSITE, OR THIS AGREEMENT.